The objective is to resolve disputes in a simple, affordable, and timely manner.

 iii.
 Ensure that severance pay or benefits have been received (if eligible).

-The Labor Ordinance (Sarawak Chapter 76) protects workers under the following categories:-
+The Labour Ordinance (Sarawak Chapter 76) protects workers under the following categories:-

 Not later than the seventh (7) days after the end of the wage period